MhatteBoi/MhatteBoi/README.md

 <h2>🌟 About Me</h2>

 <h3>🎯 Who am I?</h3>
 <p>I’m a fullstack developer passionate about creating digital solutions.
-My journey into web development is powered by curiosity and the drive to build things that make an impact.</p>
+My journey into web development is powered by curiosity and the drive to build things that make an impact.
+I´m a great listner to the clients needs, i´m calm and can work in a good and proficient way under stress and i´m great at creating ideas off from other ideas, a creative thinker you could say.
+Thats three phrases to describe me, great listner, calm, creative thinking!</p>

 <h3>💻 What I’m working with:</h3>
 <ul>